8cH9azbsFifZ/codec/README.txt

 The zero phase model required just one voicing bit to be transmitted to the decoder, all other phase information is synthesised use a rule based model.
-It seems to work OK for most speech samples.
+It seems to work OK for most speech samples, but adds a "clicky" artcifact to some low picthed speakers.
+Also see the blog posts below for more discussion of phase models.

 To determine voicing we attempt to fit a first order phase model, then measure SNR of the fit.
 The frame is declared unvoiced if the SNR is